aropie/monarch/README.md

 of them are overly bloated as most of them rely on ORMs, and were an overkill for what I really needed:
 - Track the state of the DB in different environments.
+- Flexibility to work on different DB engines.
 - A simple way to transition from one state to another one.
+- A sane way to manage in what order the migrations should be applied (other than the usual file-naming by numbers).

 Hence, Monarch was created.